Cardinal characteristics and countable Borel equivalence relations: Introduction

-This paper will be organized as follows.
-We first recall some basic facts about countable Borel equivalence relations in Section 2, and then in Section 3 we consider the unions problem and its connection to Borel boundedness in greater detail.
-In Section 4, we introduce a slew of Borel cardinal invariant properties derived from familiar cardinal invariants of the continuum.
+This paper is organized as follows.
+We first recall some basic facts about countable Borel equivalence relations in Section~2, and then in Section~3 we consider the union problem and its connection to Borel boundedness in greater detail.
+In Section~4, we introduce a slew of combinatorial properties of countable Borel equivalence relations that are derived from familiar cardinal characteristics of the continuum.
 For the sake of the general theory, we propose a slight alteration in the definition of Borel boundedness that we show to be equivalent to the one introduced in \cite{bj}.
-In Section 5, we situate the preceding discussion in the abstract setting of relations and morphisms as developed by \Vojtas\ and Blass, and prove some general results concerning the Borel cardinal invariant properties that correspond to the so-called ``tame" cardinal invariants.
-We also show that Thomas's argument that Martin's Conjecture implies there exist non-hyperfinite, non-Borel bounded relations can be generalized to a large class of Borel cardinal invariant properties.
-In Section 6, we discuss the special case of the splitting number $\frs$, and show that its corresponding Borel cardinal invariant property coincides with smoothness.
-Finally, in Section 7, we establish a Hasse diagram of inequalities between the Borel cardinal invariant properties, and make some conjectures about additional implications that we are currently unable to establish.
+In Section~5, we situate the preceding discussion in the abstract setting of relations and morphisms as developed by \Vojtas\ and Blass, and prove some general results concerning the properties that correspond to the so-called ``tame" cardinal characteristics.
+We also show that Thomas's argument that Martin's Conjecture implies there exist non-hyperfinite, non-Borel bounded equivalence relations can be generalized to a large class of our combinatorial properties.
+In Section~6, we discuss the special case of the splitting number $\frs$, and show that its corresponding property coincides with smoothness.
+Finally, in Section~7 we establish a diagram of implications.

-We wish to thank Simon Thomas for originally suggesting this project.
+We wish to thank Simon Thomas for posing the questions that led to this paper.